If you have ever wondered whether or not your betta fish sleeps, the answer is yes, they do.

 - If it is daytime, bettas should not be sleeping except for occasional naps.
 If you notice that your fish is sleeping all day, well then chances are that it is not just resting.

-- If you notice any weird things such as white spots, raised scales, or bulging eyes, these are all signs of bad health in bettas, and it may mean that the fish is either dead or close to it.
+- If you notice any weird things such as white spots, raised scales, or bulging eyes, these are all signs of bad health in bettas.

 The bottom line is that yes, bettas do sleep, usually during the night, but with a few occasional naps during the day as well.
 They enjoy sleeping on their sides, sometimes at the bottom of the tank or on soft things like leaves.

-If you notice that your betta is asleep too much, you may have a sick, bored, or lazy fish on your hands.
+If you notice that your betta is asleep too much, you may have a sick, bored, or cold fish on your hands.
 It is best to seek professional help if you’re unsure about your Betta’s sleeping habits.

 - You Also Might Be Interested In: List of Good Plants for Bettas